What Are Hyperliquid Vaults?

 4. Your deposit begins earning (or losing) from the moment it is confirmed.
 You receive a proportional share of all future vault P&L.

-If you do not already have USDC on Hyperliquid, you will need to bridge it from Arbitrum first.
-Our copy trading guide covers the wallet setup and bridging process in detail.
+If you do not already have supported collateral on Hyperliquid, use the current deposit flow shown in the official interface.
+Our copy trading guide covers wallet and risk setup.

 How to Evaluate a Vault Before Depositing